adamfoneil/adamfoneil/README.md

 I like helping developers who are stuck.
 I have a deep background in SQL Server, C#, WinForms, MVC, and .NET Core.
 If you think I can help with something, please [reach out](mailto:adamosoftware@gmail.com).

+I'm also getting into Blazor, but much of my work here is closed source.
+I'm working on a general-purpose show-and-tell project [BlazorStarter](https://github.com/adamfoneil/BlazorStarter).

 I have some closed-source products:
 - [Sendhook.net](https://sendhookapp.azurewebsites.net/) for capturing inbound email as HTTP posts at your own endpoints
 - [SqlChartify](https://sqlchartify.azurewebsites.net/) for writing queries and getting charts made with [ChartJS](https://www.chartjs.org/).